XInitialize/Algorination/README.md

 # Algorination
-A repository to share methods for some funny and useful applications
+A repository to share methods for some funny and useful applications of algorithms.